mikemaz-dev/next-pizza/README.md

-o# 🍕 NextPizza — DodoPizza Clone with Next.js
+# 🍕 NextPizza — DodoPizza Clone with Next.js

 A full-featured pizza delivery web application inspired by DodoPizza, built with modern web technologies and demonstrating real-world e-commerce functionality.